Dropship Online Retail Arbitrage: Pros & Cons

 You’re At the Mercy of the Market

 With online retail arbitrage, your sales are dependent on the market and customer buying trends.
-You have to constantly be on the lookout for new bargain deals, scraping marketplaces such as eBay, Amazon, Aliexpress and other reseller websites, and then always making sure that these products will bring value to your customer base.
+You have to constantly be on the lookout for new bargain deals, scraping marketplaces such as eBay, Amazon, Aliexpress, and other reseller websites, and then always make sure that these products will bring value to your customer base.

 In this sense, this method of selling online isn’t as sustainable as a store that’s built around a brand and a specific niche of products.
 You will be always changing your product line to the next hottest and high-margin product based on what’s happening in the market, and that could take away a lot of time from marketing your business and making actual sales.

-With retail arbitrage, you are taking a product from other online store listings and listing them onto your website at a higher price mark-up.
+With retail arbitrage, you are taking a product from other online store listings and listing it on your website at a higher price markup.
 With no wholesale supplier involved, there is no access to your own unique discount pricing, or any chance to be offered any dealer discounts or specials when it comes to repeated purchases.

 You simply have access to the same price from the original seller as any other user that has access to the internet… and there is little value you are providing to the end consumer in this business model.

-As more and more users get onboard with buying and selling on the eCommerce space, you’ll want to look to form a long-term relationship with a wholesale dropship supplier, so that you could take advantage of these deals as your average sales volume grows.
-Becoming a Dealer with a supplier also provides you more exclusive access to their large catalog of products, as opposed to selling products that are publicly available.
+As more and more users get on board with buying and selling in the eCommerce space, you’ll want to look to form a long-term relationship with a wholesale dropship supplier, so that you can take advantage of these deals as your average sales volume grows.
+Becoming a Dealer with a supplier also provides you more exclusive access to their large catalog of products, as opposed to selling publicly available products.

 Providing highly demanded product brands at a margin other sellers don’t have is typically the competitive advantage retailers build their business around and, in this model, it is almost impossible to gain this advantage.